developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 ---
-title: Licensing
+title: SimulScan Licensing
 layout: guide.html
 product: SimulScan
 productversion: '1.1'
 ---
 ## Overview
-**The SimulScan solution is free when used with Zebra's [DataWedge](../../../../datawedge) service** to scan only barcodes, and to scan fewer than 10 barcodes at a time.
-Scanning 10 or more barcodes from a single form requires a SimulScan License.
-A License also is required for access to advanced features such as optical character recognition (OCR) and optical mark recognition (OMR), or to use [SimulScan APIs](../../api) to access SimulScan functions from within an app or from [Enterprise Browser](../../../../enterprise-browser).
+**The SimulScan solution is free when used with Zebra's [DataWedge](../../../../datawedge) service** to scan only barcodes _**and**_ to scan fewer than 10 barcodes at a time.
+Scanning 10 or more barcodes from a single form requires a SimulScan license.
+A license also is required for access to advanced features such as optical character recognition (OCR) and optical mark recognition (OMR), or to use [SimulScan APIs](../../api) to access SimulScan functions from within a custom app or [Enterprise Browser](../../../../enterprise-browser).

-**Licensing General Rules**:
+**General Licensing Rules**:

 * **A SimulScan license is required for each device** that will access SimulScan advanced features.
 * **A Device-specific License** is assigned based on a product name and serial number, and will fail if transferred to a different device.